loganwuu/snakegame/README.md

 # Snake Game

-##### A traditional snake game where the snake will get longer and score is counted each time the user eats a dot.
+##### A traditional snake game which the snakes get longer and score is counted up each time the user eats a dot.
 [Click to view live.](http://loganwuu.github.io/snakegame/snake.html) (11/04/2015)

 #### By Logan Wu